Stay safer and find legal ground while hunting across the United States. You just need that little app you already have

 The Gaia GPS catalog tailored for hunting includes private and public land ownership overlays and an ever growing collection of state specific game management units.

 All hunters will find the Private Land overlay useful for viewing property lines and land ownership information.

 When hunting a specific game management unit, add the corresponding Game Management Unit overlay to your favorite based map layer to easily view the boundaries of the unit as you hunt.

 With nearly 640 million acres of public land available for use by hunters the Public Land overlay make quick work of showing the location of public land and the managing agency.

-Combining the Private Land overlay, with the Public Land overlay and your state’s game management units produces the ultimate hunt map for any hunter not matter if you are chasing elusive bighorn sheep in the Montana backcountry or working bird dogs through the savannahs of Georgia.
+Combining the Private Land overlay, with the Public Land overlay and your state’s game management units produces the ultimate hunt map for any hunter not matter if you are chasing elusive bighorn sheep in the Montana backcountry or working bird dogs through the savannas of Georgia.